wp-plugins/wpsso/readme.txt

 Tested Up To: 3.8.1
 Stable Tag: 2.4.3

-Improves ranking and click-through-rate (CTR) on social websites and Google Search &mdash; A fast, reliable and full featured plugin!
+Improves shared content on social websites and Google Search for higher ranking and click-through-rates (CTR) &mdash; A fast, reliable, and full featured plugin!

 == Description ==